BillBohan/NISC/README.md

 Before it gets to state 1 the machine looks for Int and DMA Requests and will go to other states to acknowledge them.
 Once state 1 starts Int and DMA Requests will not be accepted again until state 4 finishes.
 Block instructions also alter this cycle by repeating state 3 and/or state 4 a counted number of times.
 ## Address Definitions
 ### Overview
 Processor addresses start at the beginning of memory.
-ROM is expected at the highest part of memory.
+128K Words Reserved for processor internals.
 Peripherals should be mapped following the processor addresses.
 RAM is mapped after the peripherals and before ROM.
+ROM is expected at the highest part of memory.
 ### Processor Addresses
 <table>
     <tr>